LuxDL/Lux.jl/docs/src/lib/Boltz/index.md

 # Boltz ⚡

-Accelerate ⚡ your ML research using pre-built Deep Learning Models with Lux
+Accelerate ⚡ your ML research using pre-built Deep Learning Models with Lux.

 ## Installation